How To Fit Two Bikes In A Car

 Clean up your bikes first

-The first step you have to make sure is your bikes are clean and ready to transport.
+The first step you have to make sure your bikes are clean and ready to transport.
 So fill up two buckets with water and put a good amount of soap in them.
 Don’t forget to keep brushes, sponges, and rags close to you.

-Then what you need to is put the bike on a work stand, if you have one.
+Then what you need to do is put the bike on a work stand, if you have one.
 Don’t worry if you don’t; you can clean up your bike perfectly fine without one.
 Then use a degreaser to remove greases from the chain.

 Take care of the rear seats